KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-api.md

 ##### Examples of the Parameter Settings

-Set the value of the `mm2` parameter in the `COIN.conf` file as follows:
+Set the value of the `mm2` parameter in the [coins](../atomic-swap-dex/dex-walkthrough.md#setting-up-coin-list) file as follows:

 ```bash
 mm2=1